konrad-wywiol/pye2e/README.md

 Pye2e is "framework" for automated tests written in python and gherkin.
 Project is in an unfinished state!

 ## Installing
-pip install --index-url https://test.pypi.org/simple/ pye2e
+pip install --extra-index-url https://test.pypi.org/simple/ pye2e

 ## Requirements
 python 3